breezy11/classification-modeling/README.md

 # classification-modeling

-Exploring different classification algorithms and creating the best model on various datasets.
+Exploring different classification algorithms on 4 datasets by following our experiment process and optimizing the model.

 More about the entire experiment, methods and techniques used can be found in the report file.